jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Password Hashing

 A better strategy is to store the hash of the password.
 In this case we are using the SHA256 hash function for simplicity.
-Do not use SHA256 in a production environment because it is a fast hash and will be easy to crack using dictionary or brute force attacks as we will discuss later.
+Do not use SHA256 in a production environment because it is a fast hash and will be easy to crack weaker passwords using reverse hash lookups (e.g. rainbow tables) and/or brute force attacks as we will discuss later.
 Use Argon2 or a similar slow hash function instead (see my post about [One-Way Cryptographic Algorithms](https://jdspugh.github.io/2023/04/06/one-way-cryptographic-algorithms.html)).

 `Password = SHA256(Password)`